nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Staff chooses to add student data.
+1. Staff chooses to add a new student's data.
 2. Tutorium stores the new student's data. <br>
    Use case ends.

 **Extensions**

 * 1a.
-Tutorium detects a format error or missing attributes in the entered command.
+Tutorium detects a formatting error or missing attributes in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 2.

-**Use case: UC02 - Delete student data**
+**Use case: UC02 - Import student data**

 **MSS**

-1. Staff chooses to delete student data.
+1. Staff chooses to import student data.
-2. Tutorium deleted the student's data. <br>
+2. Tutorium stores the new student data. <br>
    Use case ends.

 **Extensions**

 * 1a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 2.

 * 1b.
-Tutorium detects multiple student data that match with the entered student’s name.
+Tutorium detects an invalid value for a field in the file used for the import.
   * 1b1.
-Tutorium requests for the student’s email address.
+Tutorium requests for a valid value for that field.
   * 1b2.
-User enters the email address. <br>
+User enters a new command. <br>
-    Steps 1b1-1b2 are repeated until the data entered are correct. <br>
+    Steps 1b1-1b2 are repeated until the values in the file used for the import are valid. <br>
     Use case resumes from step 2.

 * 1c.
-Tutorium could not find any student data that matches with the entered student’s name.
+Tutorium detects that the filepath for the import is invalid.
   * 1c1.
-Tutorium requests for a valid student’s name.
+Tutorium requests for a valid filepath.
   * 1c2.
-User enters a new student’s name. <br>
+User enters a new filepath. <br>
-    Steps 1c1-1c2 are repeated until the data entered are correct.  <br>
+    Steps 1c1-1c2 are repeated until the filepath provided is valid. <br>
     Use case resumes from step 2.

-**Use case: UC03 - Edit student data**
+**Use case: UC03 - Delete student data**

 **MSS**

-1. Staff chooses to edit student data.
+1. Staff chooses to delete a student's data.
-2. Tutorium acknowledges the edit process.
-3. Staff enters the new data.
-4. Tutorium edits the student’s data. <br>
+2. Tutorium deletes the student's data. <br>
    Use case ends.

 **Extensions**

 * 1a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 2.

 * 1b.
-Tutorium detects multiple student data that match with the entered student’s name.
+Tutorium could not find any student data that matches with the entered student’s name.
   * 1b1.
-Tutorium requests for the student’s email address.
+Tutorium requests for a valid student’s name.
   * 1b2.
-User enters the email address.  <br>
+User enters a new student’s name. <br>
-    Steps 1b1-1b2 are repeated until the data entered are correct. <br>
+    Steps 1b1-1b2 are repeated until the name entered matches a student in the list.  <br>
     Use case resumes from step 2.

 * 1c.
-Tutorium could not find any student data that matches with the entered student’s name.
+Tutorium finds that the index entered is invalid.
   * 1c1.
-Tutorium requests for a valid student’s name.
+Tutorium requests for a valid index.
   * 1c2.
-User enters a new student’s name.  <br>
+User enters a new index. <br>
-    Steps 1c1-1c2 are repeated until the data entered are correct. <br>
+    Steps 1c1-1c2 are repeated until a valid index is entered.  <br>
     Use case resumes from step 2.

-* 3a.
-Tutorium detects a format error in the entered command.
-  * 3a1.
-Tutorium requests for the correctly formatted command.
-  * 3a2.
-User enters a new command.  <br>
-    Steps 3a1-3a2 are repeated until the command entered is correctly formatted. <br>
-    Use case resumes from step 4.

-* *a.
-At any time, User chooses to cancel the edit.
-  * *a1.
-Tutorium requests to confirm the cancellation.
-  * *a2.
-User chooses to cancel the edit.  <br>
-    Use case ends.

-**User case: UC04 - Search for student data**
+**Use case: UC04 - Edit student data**

 **MSS**

-1. Staff chooses to search student data with particular keywords.
+1. Staff chooses to edit a student's data.
-2. Tutorium shows the list of student data that contain the keywords. <br>
+2. Tutorium edits the student’s data. <br>
    Use case ends.

 **Extensions**

 * 1a.
-Tutorium could not find any student data that contains the keywords.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
-Tutorium returns a message indicating no data found.  <br>
+Tutorium requests for the correctly formatted command.
+  * 1a2.
+User enters a new command.  <br>
+    Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
+    Use case resumes from step 2.

+* 1b.
+Tutorium could not find any student data that matches with the entered student’s name.
+  * 1b1.
+Tutorium requests for a valid student’s name.
+  * 1b2.
+User enters a new student’s name. <br>
+    Steps 1b1-1b2 are repeated until the name entered matches a student in the list.  <br>
+    Use case resumes from step 2.

+* 1c.
+Tutorium finds that the index entered is invalid.
+  * 1c1.
+Tutorium requests for a valid index.
+  * 1c2.
+User enters a new index. <br>
+    Steps 1c1-1c2 are repeated until a valid index is entered.  <br>
+    Use case resumes from step 2.

+* 1d.
+Tutorium finds that no fields were edited.
+  * 1d1.
+Tutorium requests for a field to edit.
+  * 1d2.
+User enters a new command. <br>
+    Steps 1c1-1c2 are repeated until a command with at least one field to edit is provided.  <br>
+    Use case resumes from step 2.

+**Use case: UC05 - Search for student data**

+**MSS**

+1. Staff chooses to search student data with a particular keyword.
+2. Tutorium shows the list of student data that contain the keyword. <br>
    Use case ends.

-**User case: UC05 - Group student data**
+**Use case: UC06 - Filter student data**

 **MSS**

-1. Staff chooses to group student data by a tag.
+1. Staff chooses to filter student data based on some condition(s).
-2. Tutorium shows the list of student data that contain the tag. <br>
+2. Tutorium shows the list of student data that fulfil the condition(s). <br>
    Use case ends.

 **Extensions**

 * 1a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 2.

-* 2a.
-Tutorium could not find any student data that contains the tag.
-  * 2a1.
-Tutorium returns a message indicating no data found. <br>
-    Use case ends

-**User case: UC06 - View number of students who took the same subject**
+**Use case: UC07 - Sort student data**

 **MSS**

-1. Staff chooses to <ins> group student data by a course subject (UC05) </ins>.
+1. Staff chooses to sort student data in a specified order.
-2. Staff selects all students in the list.
-3. Tutorium shows the number of students who took the subject. <br>
+2. Tutorium sorts student data based on the specified order. <br>
    Use case ends.

 **Extensions**

-* 2a.
-Tutorium detects a format error in the entered command.
-  * 2a1.
-Tutorium requests for the correctly formatted command.
-  * 2a2.
-User enters a new command. <br>
-    Steps 2a1-2a2 are repeated until the command entered is correctly formatted. <br>
-    Use case resumes from step 3.

-**User case: UC07 - Generate statistical table**

-**MSS**

-1. Staff chooses to generate a table by either gender, sec level, or subject categoy
-2. Tutorium calculates the counts for each category and display it in a new table window. <br>

-**Extensions**

 * 1a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 2.

-* 1b.
-Tutorium could not find any category that matches with the entered category.
-    * 1b1.
-Tutorium requests for a valid category.
-    * 1b2.
-User enters a new category. <br>
-      Steps 1b1-1b2 are repeated until the data entered are correct. <br>
-      Use case resumes from step 2.

-**User case: UC08 - Visualize data in charts**
+**Use case: UC08 - Visualize data in a statistical table**

 **MSS**

-1. Staff chooses to visualize data by a particular category.
+1. Staff chooses to generate a table by either gender, sec level, subject or enrol date category.
-2. Tutorium acknowledges the visualization.
-3. Staff chooses a chart type as visual representation.
-4. Tutorium shows the chart of the category chosen. <br>
+2. Tutorium generates the table with students categorised based on the category chosen. <br>
-   Use case ends.

 **Extensions**

 * 1a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 1a1.
 Tutorium requests for the correctly formatted command.
   * 1a2.
 User enters a new command. <br>
     Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>